 Management reviews its estimate of the useful lives of depreciable assets at each reporting date, based on the expected utility of the assets.
-Uncertainties in these estimates relate to technical obsolescence that may change the utility of certain software and IT equipment. the lease is a finance lease arrangement that transfers substantially all the risks and rewards incidental to ownership.
+Uncertainties in these estimates relate to technical obsolescence that may change the utility of certain software and IT equipment.
 Inventories